iTSiolinux/iTSiolinux/README.md

-everyday i'm learning something new, if there is something that you think that could help me get better, tell me!
+everyday i'm learning something new, if there is something that you think that could help me get better, tell me! 😝

 Mkdir :)
-- to get my profile to check offline, run this: gh repo clone iTSiolinux/iTSiolinux
+- to get my profile to check offline, run this:
+'''gh repo clone iTSiolinux/iTSiolinux'''